2KAbhishek/ML-Primer/README.md

-# ML-Primer
+# ML Primer

-Basic Machine Learning &amp; Data Science in Python
+This repo contains things created during a course on Machine Learning using Python.